 Lough Key is named for Cé, a druid of the Tuatha de Danann, who was wounded by a poisoned arrow during the annihilation of his people at the second battle of Moytura (NB: Magh Tuireadh in Irish).
 He ‘rushed in madness and red lunacy’ until he came upon a heap of stones on the plains and fell into a deep sleep.
 As he did so, the waters ‘burst forth around him’ and drowned the poor fellow.
 The 8.5km lake is home to over thirty wooded islands.

 Founded by the MacDermots of Moylurg in 1148, Boyle Abbey was once the undisputed pace-setter for agricultural innovation in rural Connaught.
-The beautiful Romanesque church was one of 23 abbeys built by the Cistercian monks in Ireland.
+The beautiful Romanesque church was one of 33 abbeys built by the Cistercian monks in Ireland during the medieval period.
 It doubled as a self-sufficient model farm, requiring diligent management, a knowledge of mixed farming and the creation of a skilled labour force made up of lay-brothers.
 The monks also pioneered courtyard farms and built kilns, mills, granges and eel weirs, as well as Boyle’s splendid five-arch Abbeytown bridge.
+In the summer of 2022, a deep stone-lined well with two tunnel exits was discovered at the rear of the Boyle Family Resource Centre on the town’s Military Road.
+It is thought to connect with a tunnel system that runs from the abbey to various locations around Boyle town, including Assylinn graveyard.
+The Annals of Boyle, composed by Premonstratensian monks from Holy Trinity Island in Loch Cé, offers a chronicle of medieval Ireland up to 1253.

 THE BATTLE OF CURLEW PASS